-Here is a step by step tutorial walking you through how to setup the Jumper T16 radio for the first time.
-It explains every aspect of using the radio, from user interface, software to hardware, as well as beginner to advanced tips and tricks.
+This tutorial walks you through how to setup the Jumper T16 radio for the first time.
+I will explain the every aspect of using the T16, from user interface, software to hardware, as well as beginner to advanced tips and tricks.

 Table of Contents